Understanding Due Dates in Simple Pay

 If a payment becomes overdue:

-- The system flags the payment as overdue
+- The system immediately flags the payment as overdue.

-- Customers can track overdue payments in their dashboard
+- Customers can track all overdue payments in their dashboard.